aws/sagemaker-tensorflow-serving-container/README.md

         --accelerator-type ml.eia1.medium \
         --versions 1.12.0

-To test the Python pre/post-processing functionality, you will need to implement your handlers and create a ``requirements.txt``, put the files under ``test/resources/models`` and run:
+To test the Python pre/post-processing functionality, you will need to implement your handlers in a file named ``inference.py`` and create a ``requirements.txt``, put the files under ``test/resources/models`` and run:

     tox test/integration/local/test_python_service.py